Differentiable Weightless Controllers: Learning Logic Circuits for Continuous Control: Background

 where $\text{addr}(\cdot)$ maps the $k$-bit vector to its integer index.
 Concatenating all output bits yields $b^{(\ell+1)}$.

-\myparagraph{Group aggregation.} To allow for multi-dimensional outputs, the final binary features $b^{(L)}$ of a DWN are partitioned into disjoint groups.
-For a group $G$, a \emph{group sum} is computed,

-with a temperature $\tau>0$ used as a scale during training.
+\myparagraph{Group aggregation.} To allow for multi-dimensional outputs, a DWN's final binary features $b^{(L)}$ are partitioned into disjoint groups.
+For any group $G$, a \emph{group sum} is computed, \( s_G \;=\; \frac{1}{\tau}\sum_{i\in G} b^{(L)}_i, \) with a temperature $\tau>0$ used as a scale during training.
 For classification, these $s_G$ serve as logits for a softmax; at inference, the operation reduces to efficient popcount and argmax operations.

 \myparagraph{Gradient surrogate.} Because the forward pass is discrete, DWNs rely on surrogate gradients for training.
-We follow \citet{bacellar2024differentiable}, who propose an \emph{extended finite-difference} (EFD) estimator that perturbs the LUT address and aggregates contributions from all possible addresses with weights proportional to their Hamming distances.
+We follow \citet{bacellar2024differentiable}, who employ an \emph{extended finite-difference} (EFD) estimator that aggregates contributions from all address locations.